Great American Beer Festival 2012 (Part 3): California Breweries Win 24 Medals

 California and Los Angeles breweries represented well at the Great American Beer Festival medal ceremony.

 Smog City Brewing (who is celebrating one year and a new space in Torrance) and co-owner Jonathan Porter won gold in the coffee beer category.
 Victor Novak doubled up as did Julian Shrago for TAPS and Beachwood, respectively.
-Overall, California picked up 24 medals bringing the Golden State up to an even 500 since 1983.
+Overall, California breweries picked up 24 medals at this year’s Great American Beer Festival, bringing the Golden State total to an even 500 since 1983.

 I went directly from the awards to the Saturday afternoon session to pick up where I left off on Thursday.
 I toured the Pacific NW via Gigantic Brewing and their Hot Time, Summer in the City.
 No-Li Brewing’s Silent Treatment and west coast IPA’s a plenty.
 I also visited the highly decorated Devil’s Backbone booth before finishing up at the booth for Odell’s with their latest incarnation of the WoodCut series.
 It would have taken me days to properly savor all that was on offer.
 Over two sessions, I barely scratched the surface.
 I could easily spend a day at the Pro-Am booth which keeps getting bigger and bigger.